wethu/init-test/README.md

 Exception.

 Not sure what i'm doing wrong here.
+To fix, i simply restart WEBrick.